Roberto Faria

-Roberto Innocent Faria (born 15 January 2004) is a Brazilian racing driver who is currently racing in the 2023 FIA Formula 3 Championship with PHM Racing by Charouz.
+Roberto Innocent Faria (born 15 January 2004) is a Brazilian racing driver who last raced in the 2023 FIA Formula 3 Championship with PHM Racing by Charouz.
 He previously raced in the GB3 Championship with Fortec Motorsports.
 He was a member of the Sauber Academy.

 Career

 Karting

-Having began karting at the age of 11, Faria soon moved into European competitions, racing in the Karting World Championship in 2017.
+Having begun karting at the age of 11, Faria soon moved into European competitions, racing in the Karting World Championship in 2017.
 He would compete for KR Motorsport in 2018, racing in the European and World championships.

 Lower formulae

 Faria made his single-seater racing debut in 2019, competing for Fortec Motorsports in the F4 British Championship alongside Mariano Martínez.
 He would experience a difficult season, scoring a best finish of fourth at Silverstone and finishing eleventh in the standings, one place and fifty points ahead of his teammate.

 FIA Formula 3 Championship

 In September 2022, Faria partook in the FIA Formula 3 post-season test with Van Amersfoort Racing during the first day.
 In February 2023, Faria was announced as a PHM Racing by Charouz driver for the 2023 FIA Formula 3 Championship.